Our history, our future

 Combat Stress was founded in May 1919, just after the First World War ended.

 Our original name was the Ex-Servicemen's Welfare Society and we opened our first "recuperative home" in 1920 on Putney Hill in South West London.

-For almost a century, we’ve helped former servicemen and women deal with issues like trauma, anxiety, depression and post-traumatic stress disorder.
+For almost a century, we’ve helped former servicemen and women deal with trauma-related mental health problems such as anxiety, depression and post-traumatic stress disorder (PTSD)

 Changing attitudes to mental health

-The founding mothers of Combat Stress saw how thousands of servicemen from the First World War with from severe mental health problems received little or no sympathy.
+The founders of Combat Stress saw how thousands of servicemen from the First World War with severe mental health problems received little or no sympathy.
 Many men were suffering from shell-shock and were sent to mental war hospitals.